progmaticltd/homebox/docs/features.md

 server.
 It makes this kind of attacks inefficient, and saves your bandwidth too.
 The duration of jail is customisable for jabber and email services.

+By default, nftables dynamic set is used to ban SSH bots automatically.

 ## LDAP Authentication

 One password per user, for all the services.
 All the user accounts are saved in the LDAP database, using the OpenLDAP